gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

         4. For **DNS Server 1**, select **Google Public DNS**.
         5. Click **Apply**.

+#### Situation 5: My WireGuard server suddenly stopped working

 ???
-"Situation 5: My WireGuard server suddenly stopped working"
+"Follow these steps"

     Follow the steps outlined for each possible cause below and check if the issue is resolved.
 If the issue is resolved, you can skip the rest of the section.